Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 High hydration in pizza dough is considered any hydration over 65%.

-Keep in mind 65% is the average percentage for any yeast dough, so anything above that will be regarded as high.
+Remember that 65% is the average percentage for any yeast dough, so anything above that will be regarded as high.

 What you consider high hydration might be different.
 But here we are making homemade pizza, not bread.